agbernard/ingest-demo/README.md

     cd <project root>/ingest-demo/workers
     mvn compile exec:java

 Note: this is the only piece that actually requires Java 7, but there is not technical reason for it.
-It was used just to [experiment with some new features](http://www.theserverside.com/tutorial/Use-try-with-resources-Language-Enhancements-for-the-Java-7-OCPJP-Exam).
+It was used just to experiment with some [new features](http://www.theserverside.com/tutorial/Use-try-with-resources-Language-Enhancements-for-the-Java-7-OCPJP-Exam).

 ####Server 5
-Web service to send content to workers:
+Web service to send content to the distributor:

     cd <project root>/ingest-demo/supplier
     mvn -Djetty.port=8081 jetty:run